 Civil vs. Criminal Statutes: Understanding the Difference

-• Civil cases are initiated by survivors themselves, seeking compensation for the emotional, physical, and financial harm caused by abuse.
+- Civil cases are initiated by survivors themselves, seeking compensation for the emotional, physical, and financial harm caused by abuse.
+Sexual abuse lawsuits can be complex, and prompt action is important to preserve evidence and strengthen the case.

 You can pursue one or both types of cases, depending on your circumstances.
+Prompt legal action can help preserve evidence and witness testimony, leading to a stronger case.
 Let’s take a closer look at how the statute of limitations works in Illinois for each.

 Criminal Statute of Limitations for Child Sexual Abuse in Illinois